Eseperio/verifactu-php/README.md

 // Set chaining data (using object-oriented approach)
 $chaining = new Chaining();
-$chaining->firstRecord = YesNoType::YES; // Corrected property name - For the first invoice in a chain
+$chaining->firstRecord = YesNoType::YES; // For the first invoice in a chain
 // Or for subsequent invoices:
 // $chaining->setPreviousInvoice([
 //     'seriesNumber' => 'FA2024/000',